 Associate and baccalaureate degree courses adhere to standard academic course measurement/conversion of clock to credit hour.
 Each lecture hour requires a minimum of 2 hours of student outside preparation.
 Example: A 3-credit course offered over 16 weeks requires 3 hours of in-class lecture weekly; for each hour of class, at least 2 hours of outside preparation are expected.

 Course Numbering

 Degree program courses numbered 1000 and 2000 are lower level courses.
 Courses numbered 3000 and 4000 are considered upper division courses.
-Please note that 3000 numbered courses in the Advanced Certificate in Computed Tomography program are not considered upper division courses.

 Course Registration